wintechis/blast/docs/Blocks.md

 ```

 #### 2.2.3.4. random sound semantics
-This block plays a random sound out of the two predifined soundsets "happy" and "sad" by calling the [playRandomSound](#playRandomSound)function.
+This block plays a random sound out of the two predefined sound-sets "happy" and "sad" by calling the [playRandomSoundFromCategory](#218-playrandomsoundfromcategory)function.

 ```JavaScript
 var code = `playRandomSoundFromCategory("${dropdown_category}");\n`;
 return code;
 ```
 #### 2.2.3.5. halt semantics
-The halt block stops execution of the current block program, by calling the [stopCode](#stopCode) function.
+The halt block stops execution of the current block program, by calling the [stopCode](#214-stopcode) function.

 ```JavaScript
 var code = 'stopCode("finished");\n';